ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 Then search for `FOUND PLUGIN: <your-plugin-name>` in the logs.
 If you do not find a log entry for your plugin, it means that it is either not listed among the agent dependencies or it does not implement the [plugin interface][plugin-interface].

+---

 ### How-to list registered descriptors and watched key prefixes

-The easiest way to determine what descriptors are registered with the KVScheduler is to use the REST API `GET /scheduler/dump` without any arguments.
+To determine what descriptors are registered with the KV Scheduler, use the REST API `GET /scheduler/dump` without any arguments.

 For example:
 ```
 $ curl localhost:9191/scheduler/dump